drand/website/docs/blog/2023-09-06-distributed-key-generation.md

 🙍🏾‍♀️B: { s_B, s_Jack, s_A, s_C}              🥷🏾C: {s_C, s_Jack, s_A, s_B}

 **🏴‍☠️ Sharing:** As soon as the above is complete, each pirate distributes their shares to the other pirates.
-So, at the end of this, each should have a share from the others.
+So, at the end of this, each pirate  should have one share from each other pirates, including themselves.
+Therefore, for example, Jack must have 4 shares, 3 from A, B, C and 1 from his own.

 ![graph](./images/2023-09-06-dkg/graph.jpg)